ajrowland/andrewrowland/content/posts/2008-07-04-using-the-zend-framework-lucene-library-part-2.md

 Hi Andrew,

-Many thanks for these articles, after a little tweakage I managed to get it all going on a project I’m working on.
-(I’m pretty new to CI/PHP/Apache having come from ASP/VBScript/IIS [Yuk, I know..])
+Many thanks for these articles, after a little tweakage I managed to get it all going on a project I'm working on.
+(I'm pretty new to CI/PHP/Apache having come from ASP/VBScript/IIS [Yuk, I know..])

-However, I have a question: At the moment, same as your tutorial, I’m searching on only one table in the db, a table called Items (news, events, careers) which is fine but I need to be able to index a number of other tables.
-What I’m mostly wondering about is how to set the link in the result, I presume the rest is just replicating the code I already have for indexing?
+However, I have a question: At the moment, same as your tutorial, I'm searching on only one table in the db, a table called Items (news, events, careers) which is fine but I need to be able to index a number of other tables.
+What I'm mostly wondering about is how to set the link in the result, I presume the rest is just replicating the code I already have for indexing?

 Have you any insights, experience, wisdom, links?
 Any help would be greatly appreciated.